FireBelka/Ansible/README.md

 ## Playbook3
 Delete nginx
 ## Playbook4
-using handles, block and when cmd
+Using handles, block and when cmd
 ## Playbook5
 Using loop, until, with_fileglob
+## Playbook6
+Using Jinja Templates